 21/11/2024

-Regenerative Agriculture: sustainability to cope with climate change.
+Regenerative Agriculture: tackling climate change through sustainability.
 The survey by xFarm Technologies and dss+

 Valentina Dalla Villa